 Lise Prep Art and Music

-Each Lise Prep class meets for 2 periods every week for our Art and Music course.
-The aim of the course is learning to lissten, see and create by improving knowledge and skills in Art and Music.
-We also put an emphasis on developing students's English aquisition including the use of subject specific terminology.
+Each Lise Prep class meets for 1 period every week for our Art and Music course, alternating between Art and Music during the ten day schedule.
+The aim of the course is learning to listen, see and create by improving knowledge and skills in Art and Music.
+We also put an emphasis on developing students' English acquisition including the use of subject specific terminology.

 Creative Arts is a special course for all Lise Prep students where problem-solving, critical thinking and creative thinking is expected.
 It is a non-graded, inter-disciplinary course covering the four academic disciplines of Art, Computer, Drama and Music.
 Students have a one week presentation of a topic, then go into one of the academic disciplines for approximately eight weeks, followed by a coming - together again for a “Sharing”.
 Recent topics have included “Money" and "Humour".